mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 Hence, upon detecting bad data, the `detect` variable will hold `true`.
 The `maxNormalizedResidual` variable retains the value of the largest normalized residual, while the `label` contains the label of the measurement identified as bad data.
 JuliaGrid will mark the respective measurement as out-of-service within the `Measurement` type.

 After removing bad data, a new estimate can be computed without considering this specific measurement.
 The user has the option to either restart the [`gaussNewton`](@ref gaussNewton) function or proceed directly to the iteration loop.
-However, if the latter option is chosen, using voltages obtained with outlier presence as the starting point could significantly impede algorithm convergence.
-To avoid this undesirable outcome, the user should first establish a new starting point and commence the iteration procedure.
+However, if the latter option is chosen, using voltages obtained with outlier presence as the initial point could significantly impede algorithm convergence.
+To avoid this undesirable outcome, the user should first establish a new initial point and commence the iteration procedure.
 For instance:
 ```@example ACSEWLS
-for i = 1:system.bus.number
-    analysis.voltage.magnitude[i] = system.bus.voltage.magnitude[i]
-    analysis.voltage.angle[i] = system.bus.voltage.angle[i]
-end
+setInitialPoint!(system, analysis)
 for iteration = 1:20
     stopping = solve!(system, analysis)
     if stopping < 1e-8